-For more information, visit the Tier 1 association's financial reporting page on the Fair Trading website.
+Go to the Tier 1 association's financial reporting page for more information.

 Tier 2 associations are those whose total revenue as recorded in the income and expenditure statement (i.e. gross receipts) for a financial year is $250,000 (excluding GST) or less and current assets* are $500,000 or less.

-For more information, visit the Tier 2 association's financial reporting page on the Fair Trading website.
+Go to the Tier 2 association's financial reporting page for more information.

 *Current assets refers to assets (other than real property or assets that are capable of depreciation) held by the association as at the end of the association's last financial year.
 It includes amounts held in financial institutions, stocks and debentures.